donejs/donejs/docs/guide.md

 <img src="static/img/donejs-chat.gif" alt="chat.donejs.com" style="box-shadow: 2px 2px 2px 1px rgba(0, 0, 0, 0.2); margin: 20px 0; border-radius: 5px; border: 1px #E7E7E7 solid;" />

 In the first part of this guide we will install DoneJS, [generate a new application](Features.html#section=section_Generators) and start a server that provides [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) and [server-side rendering](Features.html#section=section_ServerSideRendered).
-We will then [import Bootstrap from NPM](Features.html#section=section_NPMPackages), create our [own custom HTML elements](Features.html#section=section_CustomHTMLElements) and [set up routing](Features.html#section=section_PrettyURL_swithPushstate) between the home- and the chat messages page.
-After that we will complete both pages by adding a tabs widget to the homepage and the ability to send messages and [receive real-time updates](Features.html#section=section_RealTimeConnected) to the messages pages.
+We will then [import Bootstrap from NPM](Features.html#section=section_NPMPackages), create our [own custom HTML elements](Features.html#section=section_CustomHTMLElements) and [set up routing](Features.html#section=section_PrettyURL_swithPushstate) between the homepage and the chat messages page.
+After that, we will complete both pages by adding a tabs widget to the homepage and the ability to send messages and [receive real-time updates](Features.html#section=section_RealTimeConnected).

 In the final parts of the guide we will make an [optimized, progressively loaded production build](Features.html#section=section_Progressiveloading) and [deploy it to a CDN](Features.html#section=section_DeploytoaCDN).
-Finally we will also create a [mobile and desktop](Features.html#section=section_iOS_Android_andDesktopBuilds) version of the application.
+We will conclude with creating a [mobile and desktop](Features.html#section=section_iOS_Android_andDesktopBuilds) version of the application.

 @body

 ## Setup

-In this section we will install DoneJS, generate a new application and start a development server.
+In this section we will install DoneJS and generate a new application.
 To get started, let's install the DoneJS command line utility globally:

 ```
 npm install -g donejs
 ```

+### Generate the application

 Then we create a new DoneJS application called `donejs-chat`: